The (Home of the) Nazarene Song - Come Follow Me

-It is based on an incident off the west coast of Ireland one night in 1980 when Ó Connaighle and a friend, Bartley Casey, were caught in a raging ocean in an area that is known locally as “The Gates of Hell” (ref and ref).
+It is based on an incident off the west coast of Ireland in 1980, when Ó Connaighle and a friend, Bartley Casey, were caught in a raging ocean, in an area known locally as “The Gates of Hell” (ref and ref).

 The original title was Come Follow Me, but the song is often simply called The Nazarene.